 2.2.
 The 5Q Systems Test

-This assessment looks deeply into the system itself.
-It is developed using the depth concepts of Fowler’s stages of learning and maturity, and assesses not only the active presence of 5Q in the church (as the straightforward diagnostic does) but also the depth of awareness, understanding, and application of it throughout the organization.
-It gives leadership of an organization/church a 3-dimensional perspective which will enable the users to see how “mature” the church is in understanding and practice of 5Q.
-While the test is already complete, we have deliberately held off from publishing it here because we think that it needs some level of proficiency in 5Q thinking to really understand the implications of it.
-So, expect this to be published by mid 2018.
+This assessment looks genuinely into the system itself.
+It is developed using the depth concepts of Fowler’s stages of learning and maturity and assesses not only the active presence of 5Q in the church (as the straightforward diagnostic does) but also the depth of awareness, understanding, and application of it throughout the organization.
+It gives organization/church leadership a 3-dimensional perspective which will enable the users to see how “mature” the faith community is in understanding and practice of 5Q.
+While the test is already complete, we have deliberately held off from publishing it here because we think that it needs some level of proficiency in 5Q thinking to understand the implications.
+This test is in line to be released by mid-2018.
 If you believe that your organization is ready for this, then please contact us here and we can provide access.